sinamics/uavcast/index.md

 [![Release](https://img.shields.io/github/v/release/sinamics/uavcast.svg)](https://github.com/sinamics/uavcast/releases/latest)
 [![Docker Pulls](https://img.shields.io/docker/pulls/sinamics/uavcast.svg)](https://hub.docker.com/r/sinamics/uavcast/)

-# uavcast - companion software for remote :helicopter: :boat: :red_car:
+# uavcast - companion software for remote uav vehicles

 uavcast is an application that provides an easy method for streaming mavlink (telemetry) data and video over a LTE/4G or WiFi network.

-:warning: This project is still in development and does not have a stabel version yet.
+This project is still in development and does not have a stabel version yet.
 Feel free to make improvements and provide a PR.

 <br />

-## :whale: Installation
+## Installation

 Install latest uavcast version on Rasperry PI, Jetson, or any <kbd>arm/v7</kbd> <kbd>arm64</kbd> <kbd>amd64</kbd> device: